micmejia/bible-dump/AMPC/Luke/Luke 15.md

-But it was fitting to make merry, to [^q]revel _and_ feast and rejoice, for this brother of yours was dead and is alive again!
+But it was fitting to make merry, to revel _and_ feast and rejoice, for this brother of yours was dead and is alive again!
 He was lost and is found!